microdotblog/indie-microblogging/part3/micropub.md

 	     }
 	   ]
 	 }

-Note that the `h-` is left off when passing a `post-type` filter parameter.
-Only the value of the post type is needed.

 There’s also an extension to Micropub for getting a list of uploaded files such as JPEGs or MP3s.
 It's similar to getting a list of posts, but sent to the media endpoint: